-- To investigate the effect of activating and inactivating oxytocin receptor-expressing neurons in the parabrachial nucleus on fluid intake, including water, alcohol, sugar and saccharin.
+- Investigate the effect of activating and inactivating oxytocin receptor-expressing neurons in the parabrachial nucleus on fluid intake, including water, alcohol, sugar and saccharin.

-- To investigate the effect of activating and inactivating oxytocin receptor-expressing neurons in the parabrachial nucleus on binge-drinking behaviour.
+- Investigate the effect of activating and inactivating oxytocin receptor-expressing neurons in the parabrachial nucleus on binge-drinking behaviour.

-- To assess neural activity of oxytocin-receptor expressing neurons in the parabrachial nucleus following intake of different fluids.
+- Assess neural activity of oxytocin-receptor expressing neurons in the parabrachial nucleus following intake of different fluids.

-- To map the neural circuits involved in water and salt intake.
+- Map the neural circuits involved in water and salt intake.